naikshubham/Statistics-for-Data-Science/Statistical Thinking in Python I/README.md

 n_all_heads / 10000    # result is no of times we got all heads, divided by the total no of trails we did
 ```

+### Density of a multivariate normal distribution
+-

+### Checking normality of multivariate data
+- Classical statistical techniques that assume univariate/multivariate normality:

+1. Multivariate regression
+2. Discriminant analysis
+3. Model-based clustering
+4. Principal component analysis (PCA)
+5. Multivariate analysis of variance (MANOVA)

+#### Univariate normality tests
+- **QQ norm** is widely used graphical technique for testing univariate normality.
+A QQ norm plot is a scatterplot created by plotting the theorical quantiles against the sample quantiles from the data.
+- If the values lie along a straight line, the data follows a normal distribution with some mean and variance.
+- **Deviation from straight line** might indicate heavier tails, the presence of skewness, outliers or clustered data.
+- Although univariate normality does not imply multivariate normality, if any single variable fails to follow normality we cannot have joint multivariate normality.

+#### Multivariate normality tests
+- Mardia, Henzer-Zirkler, Royston & Graphical approaches chi square Q-Q,perspective, contour plots.